 What makes the best campaign management software?

-Since this is an admittedly abstract class of tools, I broke campaign management software options down into five essential use cases:
+Since this is an admittedly abstract class of tools, I decided to break campaign management software options down into five essential use cases:

 Sales/marketing